dimagi/commcare-hq/corehq/apps/es/README.rst

      (secondary) index will automatically and immediately begin receiving document writes.
 Document reads will always come from the primary index.

-2. Execute a management command to sync and verify the secondary index from the primary.
+2. Execute the following management command to sync and verify the secondary index from the primary.

-   **Note**: This command is not yet implemented.
+    ``./manage.py elastic_sync_multiplexed start <index_cname>``

    This management command is idempotent and performs four operations in serial.
    If any of the operations complete with unexpected results, the command will abort with an error.

-   1. Executes a Elastic ``reindex`` request with parameters to populate the secondary index from the primary, configured to not overwrite existing documents in the target (secondary) index.
+   1. Executes an Elastic ``reindex`` request with parameters to populate the secondary index from the primary, configured to not overwrite existing documents in the target (secondary) index.
    2. Polls the reindex task progress, blocking until complete.

-      **Note**: the reindex API also supports a "blocking" mode which may be advantageous due to limitations in Elasticsearch 2.4's Task API.
-As such, this step **2.** might be removed in favor of a blocking reindex during the 2.4 --> 5.x upgrade.
+      **Note**: the reindex API also supports a "blocking" mode which we are not using because it times out for larger indexes.

    3. Performs a cleanup operation on the secondary index to remove tombstone documents.